ErikMekkes/TalkingCoachEPVA34/README.md

 As this repository is a merge effort / mirror of two separate repositories from GitLab the full git history is not available here.

+*Live demonstration pages*
 A live version of this work can be viewed at : http://mmi.tudelft.nl - see /website/client for the source code of this web client

 A more basic version with demo functions and https support can be viewed at : https://test.emekkes.nl/EPVA34 - see /website/client/public/unity for the source code of this webpage

-EPVA3 members:
+*EPVA3 members:*
-Mark Acda
+- Mark Acda
-Pieter Tolsma
+- Pieter Tolsma
-Thomas Boss
+- Thomas Boss
-Jeroen Nelen
+- Jeroen Nelen
-Toon de Boer
+- Toon de Boer

-EPVA4 members:
+*EPVA4 members:*
-Emma Sala
+- Emma Sala
-Erik Mekkes
+- Erik Mekkes
-Joshua Slik
+- Joshua Slik
-Lucile Nikkels
+- Lucile Nikkels
-Muhammed Imran Özyar
+- Muhammed Imran Özyar

+*Large File Support*
 This repository makes use of git Large File Storage due to GitHub's 100MB file size limit.

 currently the only file tracked by git lfs is InteractiveAvatar/Assets/Animations/walk_into_screen.anim at 134MB